Website.com Ecommerce Solutions Featured on HostingAdvice.com

 “Our templates and building features allow users to design and publish an entire website without hiring outside help or using any code,” he said.
 “One huge benefit for clients is when they need to make minor or frequent updates on their site, like adding a new menu item on their restaurant site, or modifying product inventory on their online store.
 With our site builder, these changes can be made directly by the site owner in a couple of minutes.
 Potentially, our site builder can save you thousands of dollars per year on the cost of running your website.”

-New Free eCommerce Site Plan Means $0 Startup and Monthly Costs
+New Free eCommerce Solution Means $0 Startup and Monthly Costs

-Website.com’s three paid plans cost $9, $13, and $26 per month.
+Website.com’s various paid plans cost starting at $10 per month (a special introductory offer of USD$3/month available for initial sign-up).
 However, for the smaller shops and those on a tight budget, Website.com now offers a zero-cost website and online store plan.

 “We saw that the need for eCommerce has risen considerably, but there still weren’t many (if any at all), completely free drag-and-drop online store builders,” William said.
 “Often, online stores are needed by DIY enthusiasts or very small businesses that are just starting out, and paying a subscription fee is often not in the cards for them.
 We introduced our free eCommerce plan to help these users sell right away.”